eurobae/eurobae.github.io/index.md

 author_profile: true
 ---

+Welcome to my blog!

 I am a third-year PhD student in Information Systems at KAIST College of Business.
+Previously I received a Master's from the same college and a Bachelor's in Industrial and Management Engineering at POSTECH.

+My research explores how the growing cryptocurrency market and fintech industry can innovate platform businesses by blurring the distinction between professional investors and conventional users.
+Below is a list of ongoing work.

 ### Working Papers